usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 - Requiring the claimant to wait following a failed attempt for a period of time that is increasing in intervals from, say, 30 seconds to an hour, as the account approaches its maximum allowance for consecutive failed attempts.

-- Only accepting authentication requests from a white list of IP addresses at which the subscriber has been successfully authenticated before.
+- Only accepting authentication requests from a white list of IP addresses from which the subscriber has been successfully authenticated before.

 - Leveraging other risk-based or adaptive authentication techniques to identify user behavior that falls within, or out of, typical norms.